Trail Details for Rainbow Falls

 The forest is abundantly lush and clearly loves the moisture from the nearby waterfall.
 The trees grow tall, reaching for the sky and the ferns and underbrush thrive off the humidity.

-Rainbow Falls Viewpoints
+Viewpoints at Rainbow Falls

-There are two viewpoints for Rainbow Falls.
+There are two viewpoints for Rainbow Falls: the upper and lower platforms.

 Lower Waterfall Viewpoint